 Hello Everyone!
 I just thought that I’d give an update regarding my Auguest series on Amcarmen’s Kitchen.
-The last I gave and introduction on this was back in 2015 and realised that the mechanics that I mentioned in that post is totally different on how I have been approaching Auguest for the past years – well actually to be honest, it was already different since I started the series.
-In theory, it was just too much of a hassle to execute it the way I had envisioned it before.
+The last I gave and introduction on this was back in 2015 and realised that the mechanics that I mentioned in that post is totally different on how I have been approaching Auguest for the past years.

 Polvorón Pops (Popvoróns) by Jialing Mew, ‘Back to your Roots’ Auguest 2015.

-Presently, and in the previous years leading up to this year, it has been more of a one way thing – meaning, I gather my foodie friends to submit their recipes based on the theme for the year, but I don’t write recipes for them.
-The reason?
-90% of my friends or the foodies that I approach are not necessarily bloggers, so there isn’t a platform for them to share my recipes.
-Having said this though, I still strive to continue my Auguest series to give my foodie friends a platform to share their take on the theme I set out at the beginning of the year, as well as to be able to share with everyone some new ideas and techniques that they may have.
+So with saying that, I gather my foodie friends (both old and new faces) to submit their recipes based on the theme for the year, to share with everyone some new ideas and techniques that they may have.
 We all come from different parts of the world, so it’s good to see what can be made out of ingredients that we may not be familiar with!
 And that’s basically it.

 Quinoa Black Bean Tacos by Diandra Cappelut, ‘Yes Ve Gan!’
 Auguest 2016.

 Here are some frequently asked questions that have popped up over the years, and I’ll be sharing the answers with you (for those I have approached and/or for those who are interested on hopping onboard, for this year and the succeeding years to come) in case you have these questions floating on your mind as well:

 FAQ #1: Do I need to have a (food) blog to be able to participate?